-1. All applicants must have a current MLF membership or subscription.
-Marshals may register at flwfishing.com/marshals or by calling MLF at 270.252.1000 between the hours of 8 a.m. and 5 p.m.
+1. All Marshals must have a current MLF membership or subscription.
+Marshals may register here or by calling MLF at 270.252.1000 between the hours of 8 a.m. and 5 p.m.
 Central Time Monday-Friday.

-2. All applicants must be 16 years of age or older.
-If selected, each Marshal will be required to sign a liability release.
+2. All participants must be 16 years of age or older.
+Each Marshal will be required to sign a liability release.
 Marshals under the age of 18 (19 in Alabama and Nebraska) must also have the signature of a parent or legal guardian on their liability release.

-3. The fee is $100 per regular season tournament and $200 for the TITLE, payable upon registration.
-Prospective Marshals can register for a single tournament or multiple events.
+3. The fee is $100 per tournament, payable upon registration.
+Marshals can register for a single tournament or multiple events.
 Prospective Marshals not accepted will receive a full refund.
 No refunds will be issued once accepted for an event.